tardate/LittleArduinoProjects/README.md

-# 461 Little Electronics and Arduino Projects
+# 462 Little Electronics and Arduino Projects

-> Latest addition:sparkles: [Goblin](./Electronics101/GuitarEffects/Goblin) - the Goblin is what I'm calling my remake of the classic Ibanez Tube Screamer 808, after researching how the circuit works and common modifications.
+> Latest addition:sparkles: [HX108-2](./Radio/AM/HX108-2) - build and analyse the HX108-2 superheterodyne AM MW radio receiver kit.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),